Living with babies

 Teeth and teething

 - If your baby has pain with teething you can give him something firm to bite on (eg cold teething ring or dummy).
 Rusks can be useful.
 If there is a lot of pain a teething gel may help.
+Ask a pharmacist for one suitable for a baby.
+Apply the teething gel with a cotton bud.

 - Some babies prefer mushy food while teething because it needs less chewing; others prefer something to chew.